 There are of course instructions detailed in the recipe card at the end of this post, with the ingredients listed at each step.
 Here we'll walk through it step by step, with photos.

-Step 1: You're going to start by crumbling the tofu into a small bowl.
-I just use my hand like this and tear it apart.
-Get in there and crumble / mush it up until you've got bits and pieces roughly the size of scrambled eggs.
+I just use my hands and tear it apart.
+Get in there and crumble/mush it up until you've got bits and pieces roughly the size of scrambled eggs.

-Step 3: Add your crumbled tofu to the pan, along with the garlic.
-Sautée, stirring frequently, until the tofu is heated through and has started to brown.
+Add your crumbled tofu to the pan, along with the garlic.
+Sauté, stirring frequently, until the tofu is heated through and has started to brown.

 I love to serve the scrambled tofu hot out of the pan, with hot, buttery toast (use vegan butter if you like), some diced tomato, sliced avocado, and a sprinkle of green onion.
 It's, so, so good.
 If you like a bit of heat, add your favourite hot sauce or pico de gallo!